Ayuship1902/-12312209---COIT20261---2026T1-/week-01.md

 ## Section A – Setup and Preparation
 ### 1. Understanding the Unit
-   I reviewed the unit profile to understand the course structure and assessment requirements.I learned that I need to make a GitHub portfolio and add my tutorial work to it each week, like screenshots, tests, and reflections.
+   I reviewed the unit profile to understand the course structure and assessment requirements.
+I learned that I need to make a GitHub portfolio and add my tutorial work to it each week, like screenshots, tests, and reflections.
 This portfolio counts for 20% of my final grade.

 ### 2. Software Setup
    I installed the software I needed for the unit.